Zarcolio/sitedorks/README.md

 usage: sitedorks [-h] [-cat <category>] [-count <count>] [-engine <engine>] [-file <file>] [-query <query>]
                  [-site <on|off|inurl>] [-excl <domains>] [-echo]

 Use your favorite search engine to search for a search term with different websites.
-When searching for an exact search term with double quotes, enclose them with single quotes.
-Be sure to enclose a query with quotes if it contains shell control characters like space or ;,><| etc.
+Use single quotes around a query with double quotes.
+Be sure to enclose a query with single quotes it contains shell control characters like space or ';', '>', '|', etc.

 optional arguments:
   -h, --help            Show this help message, print categories on file (add -file to check other CSV